Continual Learning and Lifting of Koopman Dynamics for Linear Control of Legged Robots: Experiments

 \subsection{Tracking Performance}

-To highlight our lead in tracking tasks, we track 3e3 references in $\mathcal{R}$ over 200 steps in parallel, presenting the results in \Cref{tab: tracking performance} with average tracking metrics from \Cref{sec: exp setup}.
+To highlight the advantage of our method in tracking tasks, we track 3000 references in $\mathcal{R}$ over 200 steps in parallel, presenting the results in \Cref{tab: tracking performance} with average tracking metrics from \Cref{sec: exp setup}.
 Further details are provided in \Cref{sec: total tracking exp}.

 Compared to other algorithms, our approach shows (i) high $T_{Sur}$ values nearing the upper bound of 200, (ii) precise, continuous joint-level tracking, and (iii) sustained global tracking with balance and stability.
 All measured metrics are significantly lower for competing algorithms, which often fail to track correctly and fall after only a few attempts.
 In contrast, our algorithm delivers efficient, accurate tracking with a steady gait, demonstrating its ability to infer corner cases during tracking, thanks to the continual learning and lifting process in \Cref{alg:koopman}.
 Meanwhile, others struggle to achieve the correct poses and gait when faced with falling.
 Notably, the 200-step upper bound for $T_{Sur}$ suggests that many test cases remain robust enough for even longer tracking durations.